Battle of Athens (1946): End of the battle and vote counting

-Byrum reported the end of the battle thusly: "By 3:30 am, the men holding the jail had been dynamited into submission, and by early morning George Woods was calling Ralph Duggan to ask if he could come to Athens and certify the election of the GI slate.
-Bill White reported that "when the GIs broke into the jail, they found some of the tally sheets marked by the machine had been scored fifteen to one for the Cantrell forces."
-When the final tally was completed, Knox Henry was elected.
+How the fighting ended is also disputed.
+Byrum reported: "By 3:30 am, the men holding the jail had been dynamited into submission, and by early morning George Woods was calling Ralph Duggan to ask if he could come to Athens and certify the election of the GI slate.
+White reported that "when the GIs broke into the jail, they found some of the tally sheets marked by the machine had been scored fifteen to one for the Cantrell forces."
+When the final tally was complete, Knox Henry was declared the winner of the election.

 During the fight at the jail, rioting had broken out in Athens, mainly targeting police cars.
-This continued after the ballot boxes were recovered, but subsided by morning.
-The mob also destroyed automobiles of the deputies, many bearing out-of-state plates.
-During the disorder the Mayor of Athens was on vacation and the city policemen were "nowhere to be found".
+This continued after the ballot boxes were recovered but subsided by morning.
+The mob also destroyed the automobiles of the deputies, many bearing out-of-state plates.
+During the disorder, the Mayor of Athens was on vacation, and the city policemen were "nowhere to be found".

 The morning of August 2 found the town quiet.
 Some minor acts of revenge happened, but the public mood was one of "euphoria that had not been experienced in McMinn County in a long time".
 Governor McCord initially moved to activate the National Guard, but quickly rescinded the order.
-The morning saw the GIs call a meeting.
-GI Non-Partisan League Treasurer Harry Johnson opened the meeting observing it was necessary because "for some reason or other, the Sheriff's force is not around."
-The approximately 400 persons in the court room elected a special committee headed by Methodist minister Bernie Hampton, joined by C. A. Anderson and Gobo Cartwright, both members of the Business Men's Evangelical Committee, to preserve law and order.
+The GIs called a meeting in the courthouse to certify the election.
+The approximately 400 people in attendance elected a special committee to preserve law and order, headed by Methodist minister Bernie Hampton and joined by C. A. Anderson and Gobo Cartwright of the Business Men's Evangelical Committee.
 George Woods, the escaped Secretary of the County Election Commission, sent a written missive saying: "Next Monday at 10 am I will sign an election certificate certifying that the GI ticket was elected."
-Later the veterans turned responsibility for maintaining order in Athens to Police Chief Herbert Walker.
-The GIs said they were still "holding control" of McMinn County until September 1 when Knox Henry was to be installed as sheriff.
+Later, the veterans turned responsibility for maintaining order in Athens over to Police Chief Herbert Walker.
+The GIs said they were still "holding control" of McMinn County until September 1, when Knox Henry was to be installed as sheriff.

-August 2 also saw the return to McMinn County of Sheriff-elect Knox Henry, who had spent the night of August 1–2 in safe keeping in the Sweetwater jail.
-Sheriff Henry, a 33-year-old former Army Air Force sergeant, observed "They were going to kill me yesterday, and I had to leave town."
+Sheriff-elect Knox Henry returned to McMinn County after having spent the night in safe keeping in the Sweetwater jail.
+Sheriff Henry, a 33-year-old former Army Air Force sergeant, observed, "They were going to kill me yesterday, and I had to leave town."